Axonius/axonius_api_client/docs/main/usage_cli/common_examples/settings_examples/ex3.rst

                                       (multiples)  [env var: AX_CONFIG]
       --help                          Show this message and exit.

-An example might look like this:
+Here is an example:

 .. code:: shell

     $ axonshell system settings-global update-sub-section --section "email_settings" \
     --config "sender_address=no-reply@yourdomain.com"

-To update a section or sub-section using json from a file you could use the ``update-sub-section-json`` command.
+To update a section or sub-section using json from a file you could use the ``update-sub-section-from-json`` command.

 .. code:: shell